Medically reviewed by Drugs.com. Last updated on April 17, 2020.

 Heartburn is a burning pain in your chest, just behind your breastbone.
-The pain is often worse when lying down or bending over.
+The pain is often worse after eating, in the evening, or when lying down or bending over.

 Occasional heartburn is common and no cause for alarm.
 Most people can manage the discomfort of heartburn on their own with lifestyle changes and over-the-counter medications.